huijiewei/resolid/packages/remix-plugins/README.md

 };
 ```

+This adapter supports the `SERVE_PORT` and `SERVE_PATH` environment variables.
+The `SERVE_PATH` environment variable is for Remix's serverBundles feature.

 > After running build, `server.mjs` and `package.json` files will be automatically generated in the `build/server` directory.
 The `package.json` file defines the `ssr.external` set by Vite in the server directory.
 Run `npm install` to install dependencies excluded during build

 ### Vercel Serverless Adapter